Breathe in, breathe out…

 Breathing exercises have been used since time immemorial for relaxing the mind and body, and are common in yogic and meditation practices.
 When we breathe deeply and slowly, it sends a message to the brain to slow down, and begins a process to relax the body and mind.

-In addition to being used for relaxation and contemplation, breath work is often used to manage stress, anxiety, high blood pressure and pain.
+In addition to being used for relaxation and contemplation, breath work is often used to manage sleep, stress, anxiety, high blood pressure and pain.
 For example, rhythmic, patterned breathing is well-known as a labour pain technique.
 In spite of the variety and range of breathing techniques, their efficacy and mechanisms of action are unclear.

 Fight or flight?